ABelliqueux/nolibgs_hello_worlds/README.md

 ## Setting up the SDK : Modern GCC + PsyQ a.k.a Nugget+PsyQ

-For this we'll rely heavily on grumpy-coder' s pcsx-redux, which will provide us with:
+For this we'll rely heavily on [grumpy-coder](https://github.com/grumpycoders/pcsx-redux)'s work with pcsx-redux and various tools, which will provide us with:

   * A way to compile the code with a modern version of GCC
   * An emulator with a lot of debugging features